autofac/Documentation/docs/resolve/relationships.rst

         public void M(P existingPea)
         {
-            var b = _newB(42, existingPea); //the needed Q and R will be resolved by Autofac, but not the P since the existingPea will be used. b.DoSomething();
+            // The Q and R will be resolved by Autofac, but P will be existingPea instead. var b = _newB(42, existingPea);
+            b.DoSomething();
         }
     }